 - Canine Good Citizen

-Once you have provided the above kit when you are serious about a rental, consider arranging a meet & greet for your pet and the landlord at the residence you are hoping to rent.
+Once you’ve provided the above kit, consider arranging a meet & greet for your pet and the landlord at the residence you’re hoping to rent.

 Express your intention to have renter’s insurance that covers liability for property and personal injury.

-Be prepared to pay additional fees as part of having a pet in a rental, though you can always attempt to negotiate these, based on the excellent pet guardianship you will have demonstrated above.
-Additional fees take the form of an additional payment at the beginning of the rental term and must be refundable under California law, notwithstanding amounts withheld for the actual cost of damage caused by your pet beyond reasonable wear and tear.
+Be prepared to pay additional fees as part of having a pet in a rental, though you can always attempt to negotiate these based on the excellent pet guardianship you’ll have demonstrated above.
+These fees take the form of an additional payment at the beginning of the rental term and must be refundable under California law, notwithstanding amounts withheld for the actual cost of damage caused by your pet beyond reasonable wear and tear.

 The Marin Humane Pet Safety Net program aims to keep pets healthy and with their guardians who love them, including assisting low-income people with funds for pet rental deposits which would be payable directly to a landlord or rental agency.
 This support is delivered on a funds-available basis.
 Please review our Pet Safety Net guidelines for more information about this program and how to apply.